 (Marathon County) Beyond Pencils and Beyond Crayons Grants are available to 4K-12 teachers throughout Marathon County to initiate innovative and creative projects and programs that enhance their curriculum.
 Through a competitive review process, our selection committee looks for proposals that fill a specific need, are cost-effective, provide educational value, and demonstrate a sense of community.

 Are you an educator teaching at a school located in Marathon County?

-Do you have an innovative and creative projects to enhance your current curriculum?
+Do you have an innovative and creative project to enhance your current curriculum?

 Is it a project or program that would not generally be funded through the school district budget?